rbms-bsc/DCRMR/_pages/Series/Other-title-information-of-series.md

 ## 8.23.3 General rule

-<a name="8.23.3.1">8.23.3.1</a> Transcribe other title information relating to the series, if present, following the [Title of series](/DCRMR/series/Title-of-series/).
+<a name="8.23.3.1">8.23.3.1</a> Transcribe other title information relating to the series as it appears on the manifestation, as instructed in [Transcription](/DCRMR/general-rules/Transcription/).

 >Example:
 >Other title information of series: <CITE>the best plays of the old dramatists</CITE>